-Associated trademarks in India allow a business to brand new products and services with its primary mark or use derivative forms of its primary trademark.
+Associated trademarks allow a business to brand new products and services with its primary mark or use derivative forms of its primary trademark.
 This type of trademark also allows a business to register a mark similar to one belonging to another business.
-The reason for granting such trademark can be well explained through an illustration.
+The reason for granting such a trademark can be well explained through an illustration.

 Associated Trademarks – Definition:

-““associated trademarks” means trademarks deemed to be or required to be, registered as associated trademarks under this Act.”
+“associated trademarks” means trademarks deemed to be, or required to be, registered as associated trademarks under this Act.”

-Further, Section 2 (3) provides that
+Further, Section 2 (3) provides that.

-“for the purpose of this Act, goods and services are associated with each other if it is likely that those goods might be sold or otherwise traded in and those services might be provided by the same business and so with description of goods and description of services”
+“for the purpose of this Act, goods and services are associated with each other if it is likely that those goods might be sold or otherwise traded in and those services might be provided by the same business and so with description of goods and description of services.”

 Apart from this, section 16 of the act provides that-

-“where a trademark which is registered, or is the subject of an application for registration, in respect of any goods or services is identical with another trademark which is registered, or is subject of an application for registration, in the name of same proprietor in respect of the same goods or description of goods or same services or description of services or so nearly resembles it as to be likely to deceive or cause confusion if used by a person other than the proprietor, the Registrar may, at any time, require that the trademarks shall be entered on the register as associated trademark marks”
+“where a trademark which is registered, or is the subject of an application for registration, in respect of any goods or services is identical with another trademark which is registered, or is subject of an application for registration, in the name of same proprietor in respect of the same goods or description of goods or same services or description of services or so nearly resembles it as to be likely to deceive or cause confusion if used by a person other than the proprietor, the Registrar may, at any time, require that the trademarks shall be entered on the register as associated trademark marks.“

 Associated Trademarks – Purpose:

-For example, a distiller named Jack can register a trademark for “Jack’s wines”.
-But he must register associated trademarks for “Jack’s beer” and “Jack’s whiskey”.
+For example, a distiller named Jack can register a trademark for “Jack’s wines.”
+But he must register associated trademarks for “Jack’s beer” and “Jack’s whiskey.”
 Therefore, if a company wants to expand its business and wants to file an application associating it with its earlier mark and has thus filed an application with broader specifications, it can do so provided the application also contains specifications of the earlier application.

 Trademark Act for Associated Marks:

-In case of P. Kamala Devi Chordia Vs. P. Ganeshan and Ors[1], the hon’ble Intellectual Property Appellate board held that “Section 55 of Trademark Act, 1999 enables the authority to accept use of a registered associated Trade Mark or of a Trade Mark with addition or alterations, not substantially affecting its identity.”
+In the case of P. Kamala Devi Chordia Vs. P. Ganeshan and Ors[1], the hon’ble Intellectual Property Appellate board held that “Section 55 of Trademark Act, 1999 enables the authority to accept the use of a registered associated Trade Mark or of a Trade Mark with addition or alterations, not substantially affecting its identity.”

 Benefits: